 WILD SCIENCE OF THE WALLOWA COUNTRY

 Help residents and visitors, children and families learn more about Eastern Oregon’s wild landscapes through Eastern Oregon Legacy Lands' Wallowology activities and research projects.
-Your contributions are fully tax deductible.
+Please donate to Wallowology today!

 We offer family-friendly activities and short hikes we call Discovery Walks, as well as longer day-hikes and opportunities to tour ranches and local nature sites.
 We want to connect you with the wild landscapes of the Wallowa Country!